-1Negative skewness in the distribution of changes captures the presence of slow increases, a large number of small, positive changes, and sudden decreases, a small number of large negative changes.
+&lt;sup>1Negative skewness in the distribution of changes captures the presence of slow increases, a large number of small, positive changes, and sudden decreases, a small number of large negative changes.

-The model of asymmetric learning is embedded into a dynamic stochastic general equilibrium model.2 Its distinguishing feature is the additive stochastic term in the output equation: $y_t = z_t f_t + \eta_t$.
-Because the additive noise term η and the aggregate technology level z are unobserved, agents use observed capital and labor inputs, $f_t = f(k_t, n_t)$, and output y_t to form Bayesian beliefs about technology.
+The model of asymmetric learning is embedded into a dynamic stochastic general equilibrium model (see Kydland and Prescott (1982), Cooley and Prescott (1995), and Backus, Kehoe and Kydland (1992)).
+Its distinguishing feature is the additive stochastic term in the output equation: $y_t = z_t f_t + \eta_t$ .
+Because the additive noise term $\eta$ and the aggregate technology level z are unobserved, agents use observed capital and labor inputs, $f_t = f(k_t, n_t)$ , and output $y_t$ to form Bayesian beliefs about technology.
 Since technology is multiplied by a function of inputs, larger inputs amplify changes in technology.
 Higher variance in technology relative to noise makes technology more easily observable.
 Following a change in technology, the speed of learning measures how quickly beliefs converge to the truth.
 When the economy is in recession and inputs are low, filtered estimates of technology are imprecise and learning is slow.
 In a boom, high capital and labor utilization make learning faster.
 This variation in the speed of learning over the business cycle produces the asymmetry in growth rates.